Programs and coverage

 - Draft assessment report provided for your feedback;

-- Certification panel decision making;
+- Certification panel (including a Lead Assessor and CTE) decision making;

 Our aim is for your assessment report to provide a blueprint for your ongoing continuous improvement plan.
 Remember your Assessor is available to discuss your assessment and answer any questions you may have at each step in the process.